HUIT-AcademicTechnology-Ops/ansible-ec2-asg-lc-copy-role/README.md

-EC2 Autoscaling Group Launch Configuration Override
+EC2 Autoscaling Group Launch Configuration Copy
 =========

-This role mimics the ability in the AWS console to copy an existing launch configuration.
-The use case for this role requires that the launch configurations be associated with an autoscaling group.
-The launch configuration details are retrieved  new launch configuration is created with overrides, installed in the ASG, and then the old LC is deleted.
+This role mimics the ability in the AWS console to copy an existing launch configuration, with the added function of replacing an existing launch configuration associated with an ASG.
+The role expects an autoscaling group name identifier and a launch configuration name identifier to run.
+The launch configuration details are retrieved, and a new launch configuration is created with overrides, installed in the ASG, and then the old LC is optionally removed.

 Requirements
 ------------

-* Ansible 1.8+
+* Ansible 1.9+
 * awscli
-* Boto3
+* boto3

 Role Variables
 --------------